AlbaHernando/micropython_air_monitor_Group_4/README.md

-Provide a list of sensors, actuators, and other electronic components intended for use.
-Include justification for your component choices (why each part is needed).

 ## 3. Software description
-__Include flowcharts of your algorithm(s) and direct links to the source files.
-Present the modules you used in the project.
-Present system-level block diagrams, flowcharts, or pseudocode showing the planned software logic and control flow.

-We created a flowchart for each measurement (Temperature, Humidity, CO2 and Particles), and one final flowchard unifiying all the parameters, integrating the function of Wi-Fi and the monitoring of data, being this flowchard the main program.
-Each of the individual flowchards of the measurements will be a class in MicroPython.
+We created a flowchart for each measurement (Temperature-Humidity, CO2 and Particles), and one final flowchard unifiying all the parameters, integrating the function of Wi-Fi and the monitoring of data, being this flowchard the main program.
+Each of the individual flowchards of the measurements will be a subclass in MicroPython.

 ### DHT22 Sensor Logic (Temperature & Humidity)